BrightcovePS/csv_json_converter/README.md

         "default": <default value if cell is empty>
     }

-An example of the `headers` parameter for a CSV for a Video Cloud video:
+An example of the `headers` parameter for a CSV of Video Cloud videos:

     [
         "name",